ibm-cloud-docs/image-templates/import-image.md

 You must have an upgraded account to import images from {{site.data.keyword.cos_full_notm}}.
 For more information, see [Switching to IBMid and linking accounts](/docs/account/softlayerlink.html).
 {: tip}

 After images are imported as an image template, they can be used to provision or start an existing virtual server.
-Images that are imported from an {{site.data.keyword.cos_full_notm}} service instance can be either VHDs or custom ISOs.
+Images that are imported from an {{site.data.keyword.cos_full_notm}} service instance can be either VHD, VMDK, or or custom ISOs.
 VHD imports are restricted to the following 64-bit operating systems:

 * CentOS 6 and 7
 * RedHat Enterprise Linux 6 and 7